amazon-ion/ion-js/README.md

 writer.stepOut();
 writer.close();

-// create a catalog with shared symbol table let catalog = new Catalog();
+// Create a catalog with shared symbol table let catalog = new Catalog();
-catalog.add(sst);
+catalog.add(sharedSymbolTable);

-// create reader with catalog
+// Create a reader with catalog let bytes = writer.getBytes();
 let reader = new BinaryReader(new BinarySpan(bytes), catalog);
 ```